vbhvrn16vaib/rental-car-listing/README.md

 # From Dockerhub

-If too lazy to download everything and run then we can also use dockerhub.
+If too lazy to download everything and run..  then we can also use dockerhub.
 Just run the latest image by using below command
 ```
 docker run -p 8080:8080 shankeytcs/vehicle-listing:latest
 ```